 Campus Connect is an innovative approach to inclusive post secondary education for students with disabilities.
 The Campus Connect program is a partnership between Madison College and Madison Metropolitan School District.
 The program takes place on the Madison College campus and provides an opportunity for students who require more than the traditional level of support to be successful in a college environment.
 Campus Connect has the goal of providing relevant postsecondary academic/vocational preparation leading to paid employment in an area identified by the student.

 This program is currently only open to MMSD students, with instruction taking place at the Truax Madison College campus.
 Campus Connect has a core College Success course (3 credits) that is required for all students, as well as additional courses related to the student's area of interest.
 Students are required to enroll in a minimum of 6 credits per semester.
-To assist students in successfully progressing in a college environment, a full time MMSD teacher has been established to provide tutoring, coordination with disability resource center, and collaborative accommodation arrangements with course instructors.
+To assist students in successfully progressing in a college environment, three full-time MMSD teachers have been established to provide tutoring, coordination with disability resource center, and collaborative accommodation arrangements with course instructors.
 Campus Connect is a fully integrated program with all instruction from Madison College professors, additional tutoring/instruction/support is provided by an onsite MMSD teacher.
 The goal of providing integrated academic and vocational learning opportunities for students with intellectual disabilities is jointly held by Madison College and MMSD.

 Number of students in this program: 40

 The minimum age of a student to attend this program: 18